 1. Enter Your VIN:

 A car, truck, or off-highway recreational vehicle (OHRV) purchase can be very expensive.
 After you make the decision to buy a motor vehicle, pay for the vehicle, and bring it home you will be very disappointed if it doesn't work right.

 New Hampshire has a New Motor Vehicle Arbitration Board to deal with consumer complaints when warranties are not honored and defects are left unrepaired.
 Vehicles falling into these categories are often lemons.

 If you bought a lemon―a defective motor vehicle―how should you handle the situation?

 For a motor vehicle to be considered a lemon and eligible for arbitration under New Hampshire's Motor Vehicle Arbitration Law RSA 357-D you have to prove that the warranty was not honored.
 You will need to document one of the covered qualifying events:

-- Three or more attempts by the manufacturer or their representative failed to fix the defect.
+- 3 attempts or more by the manufacturer or their representative failed to fix the defect.